 for all small enough $\ep>0$.
-In addition, conditionally on an outbreak, the scaled final epidemic size $T^{(n)}/n$ also converges to $1-z_0$. \end{theorem} It follows from this theorem that the phase transition for final epidemic size of the SIR model on static \ER\, graphs is continuous, since we have $1-z_0\to 0$ as $\lambda\to \lambda_c$.
+In addition, conditionally on a major outbreak, the scaled final epidemic size $\Lambda^{(n)}/n$ converges to $1-z_1$, where $z_1<1$ is the solution to the equation $G_1(z)=z$.
+In particular, $z_0\neq z_1$. \end{theorem}

+It follows from this theorem that the phase transition for final epidemic size of the SIR model on static \ER\ graphs is continuous, since we have $1-z_1\to 0$ as $\lambda\to \lambda_c$.

 Similar results hold for the configuration model.
 Take any degree sequence $(D_1,\ldots, D_n)$, denoted by $\mathbf{D}_n$, the configuration model $ \CM(n,\mathbf{D}_n)$ is constructed by uniformly randomly pairing $D_1,\ldots,D_n$ half-edges attached to vertices $1,\ldots, n$, respectively.
 Two paired half-edges form a single edge.
 If $D_i, 1\leq i\leq n$, are i.i.d. sampled from a distribution $D$ (with minor adjustment to make sure that the sum $\sum_{i=1}^n D_i$ is even), then we may write $\CM(n,D)$ for $\CM(n,\mathbf{D}_n)$.
-It is known that the local neighborhood of $\CM(n,D)$ resembles a two-stage Galton-Watson tree where the offspring distribution of the root is $D$ while the offspring distribution of later generations is $D^*-1$ ($D^*$ is the size-biased version of $D$).
-See, e.g., \cite[Chapter 7]{vdH1} for a detailed introduction to the configuration model.
-Let $z'_0$ be the survival probability for this two-stage Galton-Watson tree.
+It is known that, when $\E(D^2)<\infty$, the local neighborhood of $\CM(n,D)$ resembles a two-stage Galton-Watson tree where the offspring distribution of the root is $D$ while the offspring distribution of later generations is $D^*-1$ ($D^*$ is the size-biased version of $D$).
+See, e.g., \cite[Chapter 7]{MR3617364} for a detailed introduction to the configuration model.
 Then for the SIR model on $\CM(n,D)$, $\lambda_c=\gamma m_1/(m_2-2m_1)$ where $m_i$ is the $i$-th moment of $D$.
-In addition, both the probability of an outbreak and the scaled final epidemic size (conditionally on an outbreak) converge to $z'_0$, which goes to 0 as $\lambda \to\lambda_c$.
-See, e.g., \cite{JLW} for statements and proofs of these results.
+In addition, both the probability of a major outbreak and the scaled final epidemic size (conditionally on a major outbreak) converge to a deterministic quantity which goes to 0 as $\lambda \searrow\lambda_c$.
+See, e.g., \cite{MR3275704} for statements and proofs of these results.